BlastOfMihh/ComputationalThinking/README.md

 # Computational Thinking Course

-This is a mock library app project with thousands of books that allows sorting, filtering, searching, as well as computational methods, plots and statistics.
+This is a library app project with thousands of books that allows sorting, filtering, searching, as well as computational methods, plots and statistics.

 It is separated into 4 iterations, each with its own functionality:

-Iteration 1.
-Created a small project using streamlit, used mock library with 15 books

-Iteration 2.
-Changed the dataset with a bigger and better one which is more suited for the following functionalities.
-Also improved the design, added images and alignment.
-The new dataset contains 52478 books, with 25 fields each, collected from Goodreads using a webscaper and both the source code for the webscraper and the data can be found [here](https://github.com/scostap/goodreads_bbe_dataset/tree/main).

-Iteration 3. in ce an au aparut cele mai multe carti, cele mai putine, ce editura are cele mai multe carti publicate - plotturi, cel mai relevant autor in ultimii ani

-Iteration 4.
-Data processing, predictions OR machine learning method OR regression and probability

 ### Tech requirements: